Singing as a Way of Giving

-Tell students that together we will record a video of singing and performing that will be shared with people as entertainment, inspiration, and information about generosity.
 Listen to their ideas about what can be performed on the video.
-It should include the songs they practiced in the previous lessons.
+It should include the songs they practiced in the previous lessons, the reenactment of the book, the ABCs of giving, and any other information and inspiration they come up with.
 Encourage them to clean up and dress neatly on the recording days.

 Practice and record songs that the students have previously learned that would be happy, uplifting songs.
 Songs that have hand motions would be preferred.

 Decide as a group how to introduce and end the video.
-Select a spokesperson or a group of students to speak on the video, introducing songs and inviting the children to sing-a-long.
-Also, decide the order of the songs.
-A total of six to eight songs will probably be sufficient.
+Select a spokesperson or a group to speak on the video, introducing songs and inviting the children to sing-a-long.
+Also, decide the order of the performances.
+Use video editing to put clips together with introductions and other slides.

 Share the video with audiences that will appreciate the sweetness and uplifting nature of kids' art and singing.
 Reflect with the children about how it feels to share their work to brighten the day of others.

 The students will perform a variety of songs appropriate for children ages two to eight.
 The performance will be videotaped and donated to the local hospital Pediatric Unit or shelter for use with the patients there.